The problem that most people have is that there is not enough room for their wisdom teeth to erupt through the gums correctly.

 At The Dental Anesthesia Center, we will begin with an oral examination and x-rays of the mouth to evaluate the position of your wisdom teeth and predict present or future complications.
 Studies indicate that early evaluation and treatment often result in a better outcome for the patient.

 All outpatient surgery is performed under the appropriate anesthesia to maximize patient comfort.
 We are the only board-certified dental anesthesiologists in the State of Missouri, including the St. Louis Metro Area.
-However, depending on the type of extraction you may need, Dr. Hoffmann or Dr. Daugherty may refer you to an Oral Surgeon for your wisdom teeth removal.
+However, depending on the type of extraction you may need, Dr. Hoffmann or Dr. Behl may refer you to an Oral Surgeon for your wisdom teeth removal.